Getty Museum sets record for Manet with $65.1 million purchase of 'Le Printemps'

-NEW YORK French Impressionist painter Edouard Manet's "Le Printemps," which set a world record price for the artist when it sold at auction for $65.1 million at Christie's on Wednesday evening, will be going to the J. Paul Getty Museum in Los Angeles.
+NEW YORK French Impressionist painter Edouard Manet's "Le Printemps," which set a world record price for the artist when it sold at auction for $65.1 million (41.08 million pounds) at Christie's on Wednesday evening, will be going to the J. Paul Getty Museum in Los Angeles.

 The museum said on Thursday that it purchased the 1881 masterpiece that had been owned by the same family for a century and had been estimated to sell for as much as $35 million.